-There are five main types of ISA, each boasting their own benefits.
-These are;
+There are four main types of ISA, each boasting their own benefits.
+These are:

-The sheer variety means there’s an ISA for every saver and/or investor, whether your goals are to save for your first home, build a healthy retirement pot or kick-start your children’s savings.
+The sheer variety means there’s an ISA for every saver and/or investor, whether your goals are to save for your first home, or build a healthy retirement pot.

 The Cash ISA is the most popular - and easiest to wrap your head around - ISA on the market.
 Cash ISAs are a savings product offered by regulated banks and building societies, and the big difference between a Cash ISA and a regular savings account is the tax wrapper, making all interest earned on savings in a Cash ISA tax free - as long as the deposits are within the annual tax free allowance (more on that further down).